ngrx/db/README.md

 ### The RxJS Powered Local Storage Solution for Angular2 apps

-Most browsers have a local data storage mechanism called IndexedDB that allows your application to persist data after the browser is closed or refreshed.
-Ngrx/db is a library that provides a convenient API for storing and retrieving this data, and it fits nicely into Ngrx's reactive redux paradigm.
+Most browsers have a local data storage mechanism called IndexedDB that allows your application to persist data after the browser is closed or refreshed. ngrx/db is a library that provides a convenient API for storing and retrieving this data, and it fits nicely into ngrx's reactive redux paradigm.

-Just to make it totally clear, **Ngrx/db is a local data storing mechanism for preserving the Ngrx store after the page is reload or closed.** Please do not think this library has something to do with regular databases that are hosted on a server and live outside of your frontend code.
-Ngrx/db is solely for the local indexedDB data store built into browsers.
-The purpose of Ngrx/db is similar to *localstorage*, *cookies*, or *sessions* in the browser itself, and it just happens that the curent implementation of this feature in browsers right now is called "IndexedDB".
+Just to make it totally clear, **ngrx/db is a local data storing mechanism for preserving the ngrx store after the page is reload or closed.** Please do not think this library has something to do with regular databases that are hosted on a server and live outside of your frontend code. ngrx/db is solely for the local indexedDB data store built into browsers.
+The purpose of ngrx/db is similar to *localstorage*, *cookies*, or *sessions* in the browser itself, and it just happens that the curent implementation of this feature in browsers right now is called "IndexedDB".

  <img src="./chef-nice-data-ngrx-db.png" height="250">